TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

-\paragraph{Failure Importance Estimation.} To quantify the influence of each failure mode on reasoning outcomes, we construct counterfactual instances through controlled perturbations.
-Specifically, selected failure modes are injected into correctly solved samples, while corresponding conditions are removed or simplified for incorrectly solved samples.
-For perturbed instances whose problem parameters change, ground-truth labels are recomputed using the reference solution procedure.
-The perturbed samples are then merged with the original cluster to form an augmented cluster $C'$.
+\paragraph{Failure Importance Estimation.} To quantify each mode's influence, we construct counterfactuals by injecting selected failure modes into correctly solved samples and removing/simplifying them in incorrectly solved ones; ground-truth labels are recomputed when problem parameters change.
+The perturbed samples form an augmented cluster $C'$ on which we measure prediction correctness under different failure configurations.
+We estimate the contribution of each mode via Shapley attribution:

-We evaluate the target LLM on all samples in $C'$ and measure prediction correctness under different failure configurations.
-The contribution of each failure mode is estimated using Shapley value attribution.
-Let $F=\{f_1,\dots,f_K\}$ denote the failure mode set.
-The Shapley value for failure mode $f_i$ is computed as: